davemcfadden/Springboot/spring-boot-mongo/README.md

 # Spring-Boot-Mongo
 Spring-boot-mongo application.
-When complete the app will give be a complete reference page for a number of mongo shell commands and and its Java equivalent.
+When complete, the app will give a complete reference page for a number of mongo shell commands and their Java equivalent.

 # Pre-requisites
 - MongoDb3.0 or later installed